 Digestive issues and allergies are some of the most common health problems invading our society today.

-    For this reason, unrefined coconut oil can be irritating to sensitive individuals, because it contains a lot of potentially allergenic compounds.
+For this reason, unrefined coconut oil can be irritating to a sensitive digestive system.
+The coconut solids in the oil contain a lot of potentially allergenic compounds.
 In refined oil, these have been completely removed, which is why it is odorless and flavorless.

 Do you have stomach pains after eating a small amount of coconut oil?

-    If someone tells me they have stomach pains after eating a very small amount of coconut oil, I always ask if it was refined or unrefined.
-Chances are, they answer unrefined.
+If someone tells me they have stomach pains after eating a very small amount of coconut oil, my first question is what kind of oil are they using.
+Chances are, they tell me unrefined coconut oil.

 - Coconut Oil for Clear Skin

 - Super Easy Coconut Oil Fudge Recipe

 - 4 New Ways to Use Coconut Oil

 AMAZON DISCLOSURE: The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties including, but not limited to, amazon.com, endless.com, myhabit.com, smallparts.com, or amazonwireless.com.